 On the positive side, Naomi Watts (shockingly well supported by Jack Black) didn’t make me long for Fay Wray.
 In fact, Watts is the most effective special effect King Kong has to offer.
 Though probably doing most of her acting in front of a green screen, she succeeds where all the giant monsters fail, bringing King Kong out of the realm of video games and into the realm of life.

 KING KONG (2005).
-Dir.: Peter Jackson.
+Director: Peter Jackson.
 Cast: Naomi Watts, Jack Black, Adrien Brody, Thomas Kretschmann, Jamie Bell, Kyle Chandler, Colin Hanks, Andy Serkis, Craig Hall, Evan Parke.
-Scr.: Fran Walsh, Philippa Boyens, and Peter Jackson; from Merian C. Cooper and Edgar Wallace's story for the 1933 film.
+Screenplay: Fran Walsh, Philippa Boyens, and Peter Jackson; from Merian C. Cooper and Edgar Wallace’s story for the 1933 film.